 The Compensation Committee has capped the base salary for our named executive officers at \$1 million per year for many years.
 Historically, this reflected the impact of provisions of the Internal Revenue Code that limited the amount of non-performance-based compensation we were able to deduct for federal income tax purposes to \$1 million for certain of the named executive officers.
-While these provisions are no longer applicable, the base salary for our named executive officers in 2022, during the portion of the year in which they were executive officers, remained capped at \$1 million as the relative lower weight of base salary to performance-based compensation is consistent with the Committee's belief that performance-based compensation should be the greater part of the compensation of each of our named executive officers.
+While these provisions are no longer applicable, the base salary for our named executive officers in 2023 remained capped at \$1 million as the relative lower weight of base salary to performance-based compensation is consistent with the Committee's belief that performance-based compensation should be the substantially greater part of the compensation of each of our named executive officers.